Research.

 post-image

-Using survey experiments, we show that individuals are more generous towards poor people whom they perceive to be diligent workers.
-And we show, theoretically and empirically, that the sympathy for the diligent generates a demand for workfare programs.
+Using survey experiments, we demonstrate that individuals are more generous toward poor people they perceive as diligent workers.
+We also show, both theoretically and empirically, that sympathy for the diligent drives demand for workfare programs.

 Drenik, A. and Perez-Truglia, R. (2018).
 Sympathy for the Diligent and the Demand for Workfare.
 Journal of Economic Behavior and Organization, Vol. 153, pp. 77–102.